Joseph Roman

-Joseph Spallina Roman (May 23, 1923 – February 6, 2018) was an American actor and gym instructor.
+Joseph Spallina Roman (May 23, 1923 or May 23, 1927 – November 4/5, 2017 or February 6, 2018) was an American actor and gym instructor.
 He was best known for playing Sgt.
-Brill on 147 episodes of the American medical drama television series Quincy, M.E. from 1976 to 1983.
+Brill in the American medical drama television series Quincy, M.E. from 1976 to 1983.

 Roman was born in Philadelphia, Pennsylvania.
-At the age of 15 he was a gym instructor for YMCA Philadelphia, and by two years later owned his own gym.
-Roman appeared in four films with longtime pal and actor, Charles Bronson.
-He also performed in two Broadway plays, Twilight Walk and Infidel Caesar.
-Roman died in February 2018, at the age of 94.
+At the age of fifteen, he was a gym instructor for YMCA Philadelphia, and by two years later owned his own gym.
+He appeared in four films with longtime pal and actor Charles Bronson.
+He also guest-starred in television programs including Columbo, Studio One and Decoy, and played the recurring role of Maury in the NBC sitcom television series You Again?.
+He performed in two Broadway plays, Twilight Walk and Infidel Caesar.